 Queries regarding content of election signs including authorisations are to be made to the Electoral Officer.
 The Electoral Officer will make a candidate aware of any campaign material that does not have an appropriate authorisation.

-Queries regarding the placement, size, construct, size of lettering or non-compliant hoardings are to be made to council's resource management department.
+Queries regarding the placement, size, or location are to be made to Council's planning department.
 Such complaints may result in the sign being removed by council staff.

-Waka Kotahi (NZTA) Guidelines for Managing Electioneering Signs on State Highways
+NZ Transport Agency (NZTA) Guidelines for Managing Electioneering Signs on State Highways